LinMoskovitch/Arcade/README.md

 # Arcade Project

 ## Description of the project
-    This project made as part of Oriented Objects Programming in C++ course, taken on summer semester in 2021.
+    This project was made as a part of Object Oriented Programming in C++ course, taken on summer semester in 2021.
     In this project, I've created an arcade, which contains 3 games:
     Chess, Checkers and Amazons (PVP).